Hi! I’m so glad you’re here.

 The first one is What’s God’s Plan for my Life?.
 In this post, I talk about the ways my understanding of God has evolved over the years, since I was a teenager.
 My faith journey has been a bit bumpy at times, but God has been faithful to me — I’m truly grateful for his enduring patience and unending love!!!

-The second one is Ruth’s Church Story, which will tell you all about my current involvement with church.
+The second one is Kristy’s Church Story, which will tell you all about my current involvement with church.

 If you’re wondering, Why on earth would anyone write so openly — and publicly — about their failures?!, here is my reason: I’ve gained so much over the years from mature Christians who’ve opened up their lives — even the vulnerable, not-so-glorious parts — with the aim of extending God’s comfort to me.